 The first two rows of the Transformation Tools palette contains a new type of tool that operates on selected objects.
 The third row contains tools which allow you to operate on selected areas of the drawing.
 If you wish, you may install the Transformation tools at the top of the WildTools palette.
-You make this choice in the WildTools preferences dialog.
+You make this choice in the WildTools pane of the PowerCADD Preferences dialog.